Student Assistants

 Have Fun.
 Get Experience.

-High school students may apply to become Teacher Assistants or Chaperone Assistants who help in our younger camps.
+High school students may apply to become Camp Assistants who help in our younger camps.
 Preference is given to students who are at least sixteen years old and receive high recommendations from school or private teachers.
 Assistants are not paid; however, this incredible opportunity is a great way to gain valuable experience while getting even more fun time at camp.

 1. Sleep in cabins with another chaperone and ten young campers.